 Where to start among 6,489 studies and reviews published during the past five years, results from a PubMed search of “dihydroxyvitamin D3.”
 How about: “Vitamin D plays a fundamental role in body calcium and phosphorous homeostasis, ensuring proper functioning of the skeletomuscular system.
 Pleiotropic activities include: Anti-inflammatory and immunomodulatory properties (predominantly downregulation of adaptive and … Continue reading Take responsibility for your one precious life – Vitamin D3

-This 2020 Russian review highlighted clinical data on zinc known before this year: “Zinc is known to modulate antiviral and antibacterial immunity and regulate inflammatory response.
+This 2020 review highlighted earlier clinical data on zinc: “Zinc is known to modulate antiviral and antibacterial immunity and regulate inflammatory response.
 Zinc possesses anti-inflammatory activity by inhibiting NF-κB signaling and modulation of regulatory T-cell functions.
 The most critical role of zinc is demonstrated for the immune system.
-Zinc regulates proliferation, … Continue reading Take responsibility for your one precious life – Zinc
+Zinc regulates proliferation, differentiation, maturation, and functioning … Continue reading Take responsibility for your one precious life – Zinc

 This past Saturday evening into night I walked five miles over three hours in Manchester, New Hampshire, with two individuals.
 Several items of interest, incidental to our enjoyable experiences: My first impression was that it could have been this time last year.
 People who had spent a long winter and spring indoors were happy to … Continue reading Supporting individuals